 Additional emphasis can be placed on trademarks by using the word “brand” after the mark – example, “SCOTCH Brand transparent tape”.
 Proper marking, discussed below, should also be considered.

-While there are no marking requirements in Canada, additional emphasis can be placed on trademarks by using one of the universally acceptable symbols or methods of indicating trademark status.
-Some companies make the proper marking of their trademark status a requirement for each trademark on each piece of advertising material, packaging or other communication using their marks.
+While there are no mandatory marking requirements in Canada, additional emphasis can be placed on trademarks by using one of the universally acceptable symbols or methods of indicating trademark status.
 Some of the marking methods are as follows:

 - ™ can be used for both registered and unregistered marks.

 - ® can also be used for registered trademarks, but this mark cannot appear on any products or on any marketing material for products and/or services in other jurisdictions unless it is also registered there.